jamilfelipe/psych596/activities/intro-essentials/r_docs/intro-essentials-instructions-spss-rstudio.md

     2. Inside the folder you made for the project, create new folders called "data", "r\_docs", and "images".
 You can create the folders through the **Files** tab in the lower right RStudio Pane, or as you normally would in Windows or MacOS.
     3. Create an **R Markdown file** called "lab-notes-intro" and save it in "r\_docs" folder.
 Use **File -\>New File -\> R Markdown...** then **Save** (on the RStudio menu).
 The markdown file will open in the top left RStudio pane - this is where you will write your R code and where you will take notes.
 When you reach a point where you want to share the document you can use the **Knit** option to generate a report containing your code, notes, and visualizations.
     4. Delete the template text starting from "## R Markdown" down to the end of the file.
-    5. Write your code inside code "chunks", and run chunks in order when writing/testing code.
+    5. For future activities, write your code inside code "chunks", and run chunks in order when writing/testing code.
 When you want to generate a report (e.g., an html file that you can share), use the **Knit** button.
     	    - the start of a chunk is designated by a line that starts with 3 backticks `` ` ``  followed by `{r chunk-name}`.
 The end of a chunk is designated by a line with 3 backticks.
     	    - in the "setup" code chunk, add this line to set the working directory ([see here for explanation](https://bookdown.org/yihui/rmarkdown-cookbook/working-directory.html)):
     	    `knitr::opts_knit$set(root.dir = rprojroot::find_rstudio_root_file())`
     6. Write your notes above or below code chunks.
 Characters like \# and \* are used for markdown-style formatting of the report as described [in this pdf](https://www.rstudio.com/wp-content/uploads/2015/02/rmarkdown-cheatsheet.pdf).
+    7. For this week, just write "I created an R Markdown document" as a note in your R Markdown file, then save it and submit the *.Rmd file in the Canvas [lab activity assignment](https://rutgers.instructure.com/courses/367674/assignments/3848573).

 When you have set up your project, your RStudio environment should look something like this:
 ![Rstudio project](../images/full-setup.png)